Paulmicha/projet-complexe-asc/data/ideas/2026/08/18-graph-rag-wikipedia-db-pedia-ieml.md

 # Graph RAG, Wikipedia / DBpedia, and IEML

 - **Date:** 2026-08-18
+- **Updated:** 2026-08-18 — FR/EN/pt-BR dumps; Wikipedia as offline third-party source (not Arango); glossary for LOD and QID; multi-provider LLM handoff vs implicit semantics
 - **Status:** idea / architecture note (not a spec, not an implementation plan)
-- **Scope:** what Graph RAG is and why it exists; whether a local English Wikipedia + DBpedia copy is worth it; whether IEML adds anything beside graphs, dumps, and LLMs; mermaid translations of the 2009–2014 entity diagrams
+- **Scope:** what Graph RAG is and why it exists; whether a local Wikipedia + DBpedia copy in French, English, and Portuguese is worth it as an offline source; whether IEML adds anything beside graphs, dumps, and LLMs; mermaid translations of the 2009–2014 entity diagrams
 - **Related:**
   - [14-proposed-architecture.md](14-proposed-architecture.md) — ASC control plane, conceptual graph, LOD / performance governor
   - [17-local-dev-stack-architecture.md](17-local-dev-stack-architecture.md) — extract-once, Solr + pgvector + Arango, paging, cost cliffs